miromannino/Justified-Gallery/README.md

 <img src="http://miromannino.it/wp-content/uploads/2012/10/fig2.png" style="width: 100%; max-width:374px;" />

-This increases the row height (or cuts the images if you have configured the plugin to have a <i>fixed height</i>).
+This increases the row height (or cuts the images if you have configured the plugin to have a *fixed height*).
+Notice that, despite you don’t have the “fixed height” option, an image can be cut to have the same height the other images in the same row.

 <img src="http://miromannino.it/wp-content/uploads/2012/10/fig3.png" style="width: 100%; max-width:367px;" />

-All the images that can't stay in the same row are placed in the next row.
+All the images that can’t stay in the same row are placed in the next row.
 This algorithm examines all rows until it reaches the last.
 But, the last row may not have enough images to fill the entire row.
-In this case you can decide to leave a blank space or to justify the images (<em>justified last row</em> in configuration).
-But note that, if you decide to justify the last row, and you don't have fixed height, the last images can be much larger than the others.
+In this case you can decide to leave a blank space or to justify the images (*justified last row* in configuration).
+But note that, if you decide to justify the last row, and you don’t have fixed height, the last images can be much larger than the others (see the red area of the latest images, it will be the visible area).

 <img src="http://miromannino.it/wp-content/uploads/2012/10/fig4.png" style="width: 100%; max-width:323px;" />